In retail, a kiosk is a digital display or small structure that businesses often place in high-traffic areas to engage customers.

 Types of Kiosks

-Back in the day, kiosks used to be limited to the digital directories you find in malls and big-box stores.
-Today, however, there are many more types of kiosks that you can choose from based on the utility you want them to bring to your business.
+There are several types of kiosks you can choose from when starting your business based on what you want them to add.
 They all offer something unique, and in general, there are two buckets that they fall into: interactive or non-interactive.

-Interactive kiosks are ones that customers can engage with and are not static.
+Interactive kiosks are not static—customers can engage with them.
 Many business types use interactive kiosks, including retailers, restaurants, service businesses, and destinations like malls and airports.
 Interactive kiosks can help customers with wayfinding and navigation, self-service ordering or check-in, making purchases, or even providing internet access.

 Did you know?